zowe-actions/nodejs-actions/setup/README.md

-# Setup action for NodeJS projects
+# Setup action for Zowe NodeJS projects

-This action does setup before building Nodejs projects.
+This action does setup before building Zowe Nodejs projects.
 Specifically configuring install registries and publish registries and logging in.
 <br /><br />

 ## Inputs